Melian (Middle-earth): Marriage to Thingol

 Melian's association with Thingol, as well as the continuation of her divine bloodline through the Half-elven and the royal bloodline of the Dúnedain, is considered to be an important element within Tolkien's legendarium.
 The scholar Cathy Akers-Jordan noted that as an Elf and thus "the lesser race", Thingol is ennobled by his marriage to Melian the Maia, "a greater race".
-She cited as examples, the concept of an "inner light" associated with the hidden nobility of Aragorn, "in whom the blood of Númenor runs true", as well as the "light of stars" reflected in the eyes of Elrond and Arwen as described by Tolkien.
 Commentators noted that Lúthien's power is derived from her inheritance of at least some of her mother's might.
 Fontenot suggested that it is partially due to Melian's influence or standing with her Ainur brethren that Lúthien was given an audience with Mandos, and that her plea to have Beren returned to life was ultimately granted.
 Hopkins in particular highlighted Lúthien as an equal to Beren and suggested that he "would undoubtedly never have survived his quest without her help".

-Melian's decision to take "upon herself the form of the Elder Children of Iluvatar" out of love for Thingol represents a more fatal trope of the adoption of form by the Ainur, as "in that union she became bound by the chain and trammels of the flesh of Arda".
-Writing in Mythlore, Robley Evans explained that Tolkien represents creation through the trope of music, "the art of time, with its potential for modulation".
+Melian's decision to take "upon herself the form of the Elder Children of Iluvatar" out of love for Thingol represents a more fatal version of the adoption of form by the Ainur, as "in that union she became bound by the chain and trammels of the flesh of Arda".
+Writing in Mythlore, Robley Evans explained that Tolkien represents creation through music, "the art of time, with its potential for modulation".
 He drew attention to Tolkien's explanation that The Ainur "are shown visions but not their fulfillment, darkness but not its meaning.
 They participate in the divine music without knowing its purposes, and give form without knowing consequences, so that creativity, by analogy, will always be ambiguous in its delimiting power".
 Thus, Melian assumes the form of Elf based on her "knowledge of the visible World, rather than of the World itself".